InfoSeeking/Socrates/README.md

 This document primarily consists of development ideas.
 To get more information on SOCRATES please visit our [documentation](http://peopleanalytics.org/socrates/docs/)

 #Future Goals
-- Multiple working_sets and user based system
-- Integration of Flask into Apache
+- Integration of Flask into Apache OR use PHP for API calls
-- Many more modules
+- Uploading of custom data
+- User system for storing/sharing working_sets
+- Maintenance of multiple working\_sets and ability to use multiple working\_sets in visualization
+- Long-term data collection to get around API limits
-- More documentation and video tutorials
+- More documentation on creating analysis and visualization modules

 #Example Use Cases:
 - Seeing sentiment vs. number of followers of tweets